 A smoker is a person who uses tobacco/ nicotine in any form, be it cigarettes, cigars, gutka, beedi, khaini, flavored pan masala, nicotine patch or chewing gum.
 Life insurers have different ways in which they ask questions to check the smoking habit of a person.
 Some of the common questions posed by insurers are:-

 Have you used a tobacco product in past four years?

 If your answer to any of the above questions is yes, you will be classified as a smoker.
 Also, insurance companies do not differentiate between an occasional smoker and a frequent smoker.
 Insurers only quote low premium to those who have stayed off from cigarettes and nicotine products completely.
 Even if you smoke occasionally, you will fall into the smoker category.

-Smokers have low expectancy ratio as they are more susceptible to chronic ailments such as lung cancer, bronchitis and heart problems.
+Smokers have a low expectancy ratio as they are more susceptible to chronic ailments such as lung cancer, bronchitis and heart problems.
 They may have a shorter life span than non-smokers, making them risky for an insurance company.
 As a result, insurance companies will charge smokers a higher premium than non-smokers.

 The extra premium to be paid varies from one insurer to another.
 Besides smoking habits, the insurer also considers various factors during the computation of premium such as age and health.
 Check the following table to know the difference between premium of a smoker and non-smoker.